-Peirce received his bachelor's degree in agricultural economics in 1980 from the LSU College of Agriculture.
-He is currently President of Ribus International, a food ingredient company based in St. Louis, Mo.
+Peirce graduated with a bachelor's degree in agricultural business and economics in 1981.
+He is the president of RIBUS International, a food ingredient company based in St. Louis, Missouri.

 Under Peirce's leadership, RIBUS has been awarded patents on three products in more than 15 countries, launched six ingredients (both conventional and organic) that have been exported to 40 countries, and has been positioned as a "Clean Label" ingredient company, using rice hulls and rice bran as alternatives to synthetic compounds.

-During his time at LSU, Peirce achieved many accolades, including becoming the state vice president for Louisiana FFA, chapter president for Collegiate FFA, pledge class president of Alpha Gamma Pho, president of the College of Agriculture, and president of Omicron Delta Kappa.
+During his time at LSU, Peirce was active in many student organizations, including serving as the state vice president for Louisiana FFA, chapter president for Collegiate FFA, pledge class president of Alpha Gamma Pho, president of the College of Agriculture Student Association and president of Omicron Delta Kappa Honor Society.

 In recent years, Peirce was awarded Honorary State Farmer in 2019 from the Louisiana FFA, Excipient of the Year from 2019-21 from Nutrition Industry Executive, Missouri Ag Exporter of the Year in 2011, and was appointed as USDA Advisor to the Secretary of Agriculture for Grain and Seeds in 2016.

-Melanson attended graduate school at the LSU College of Agriculture in the Department of Plant Pathology and Crop Physiology, where she received her M.S. in 2011 and her Ph.D. in 2014 in plant health with concentrations in plant pathology.
+Melanson attended graduate school at LSU, where she received her master’s in 2011 and her doctorate in 2014 in plant pathology and crop physiology (PPCP).

-During her time at LSU, Melanson was an active leader in the PPCP Graduate Student Association, the American Phytopathological Society, and the Southern Division of APS.
+During her time at LSU, Melanson was an active leader in the PPCP Graduate Student Association, the American Phytopathological Society (APS), and the Southern Division of APS.

-Melanson is an associate extension professor for the Mississippi State University Extension Service.
-Melanson educates and assists stakeholders, including commercial producers and county agricultural agents, with plant disease identification and management needs in this role.
+Melanson is now an associate extension professor for the Mississippi State University Extension Service.
+She has statewide responsibilities for vegetables, fruits and nuts.
+In this role, Melanson educates and assists stakeholders, including commercial producers and county agricultural agents, with plant disease identification and management needs.

-In addition to her leadership accomplishments, Melanson has written 13 publications.
-Five of these new publications have won awards from the Mississippi Association of County Agricultural Agents, and two have won regional awards from the National Association of County Agricultural Agents.
+In addition to her leadership accomplishments, Melanson has written 13 publications, with many winning awards from the Mississippi Association of County Agricultural Agents and the National Association of County Agricultural Agents.

-Hendrix currently serves as the Assistant Director of Soybean Promotion Board, National Organics Program State Coordinator, State Agency Ethics Liaison, Safety and Loss Prevention Program Director and Director of Minority and Veteran Affairs at the Louisiana Department of Agriculture and Forestry.
+He has been a valued employee at LDAF, serving in many capacities.
+Hendrix currently serves as the Assistant Director of the Soybean Promotion Board, National Organics Program State Coordinator, State Agency Ethics Liaison, Safety and Loss Prevention Program Director and Director of Minority and Veteran Affairs at the Louisiana Department of Agriculture and Forestry.